 10. Send a care package - Gift for your employees

 This is our most favourite way of employee recognition.
 Sending your employees a care package such as wellness kit at their doorstep is definitely a mind-blowing and a pleasant surprise for them.
 A physical product for them to hold in their hand creates a lasting memory that they can cherish forever.
 If you know what to include in the care package and it strikes the right chords with your employees - you’ve pretty much nailed the bull’s eye when it comes to employee recognition.

 Perhaps, have a separate package for men and women.
 Include bath scrub, bath bomb, chocolate, scented candles, stress ball, essential oil roller blend, face mask, hand sanitiser, etc. Customise packages for male and female employees.
 Courier them and wait for their surprised facial expressions!

 You can also go a step further and create a “Back to Office Party”.
 Build suspense and excitement around this and gift them the care package to help them wait till the office party is on.
 Once the office is back to normal operations, throw a grand celebratory party to rekindle the bond amongst your employees.
 This could be something for the employees to look forward to.

 The care packages could be a good way to pamper gift for your employees and indirectly tell them that you “care for them and their mental health”.
 This is a way of handing them something physical and helping them unwind, de-stress and rejuvenate after countless hours of hard work and never ending zoom meetings.

 If you’re looking for corporate gifts in Malaysia, look no further.
-At Effortless, we recently launched a Corporate Fabulous Kit.
+At Effortless, we recently launched some exciting care packages.
 This is specifically designed for hard-working employees and likewise managers who all need a break from the humdrum of covid life.
 It contains self-care essentials that can be used by both the genders and help them pamper themselves!